erikvanmechelen/creative-process/README.md

 [View the Google Slide Presentation: How to Create Your Creative Process](https://docs.google.com/presentation/d/1tDY04vJ1qmYmsECIxYw0qaBC6HsX6ZLHBHDJ2Xym8xY/edit?usp=sharing)

+_If I were more industrious, I would have gone to the library and printed this out to have as handouts._

 In other words: as artists and creatives, by matching our personalities to our chosen creative processes, we stand the chance to make better art.

 I told the story of my 5+ year journey of writing my first two novels, and how after reflecting and learning more about my personality traits I made the effort to create a better process to fit my temperament and interests on my current novel.